FACTION BRIEF

 Perceptual Calibration

-Apprentices learn to detect synthetic content through non-algorithmic means — developing the human instinct for identifying what's real in a world where the machines produce perfect imitations.
+Apprentices learn to detect synthetic content through non-algorithmic means — developing the human instinct for identifying what's manufactured in a world where machines produce perfect imitations.
+The training breaks people.
+Roughly a third wash out in the first year.

 Ethical Training